frontity/frontity/CONTRIBUTING.md

 6. Run ```npm test``` in the root to check if the commit is acceptable.
 7. Commit and push to your fork.
 8. Open a Pull Request detailing the changes.

+>***WARNING: `npm test` will be run automatically each time your commit or push, so it may take a while.
+If it fails, it won't let you commit/push.
+Fix the tests and try again.***

 If you get stuck on any of these steps, you should check the [Code Contributions guide](https://docs.frontity.org/contributing/code-contributions).